ecfm/CMU-MultimodalSDK/README.md

 # News

+**Update POM Dataset Added** version 1.0.3 announced.
+As the next step, we will add more tutorials and add functionalities for passive alignment.
-**Update** CMU-MOSEI labels and COVAREP has been announced in CMU-Multimodal SDK V 1.0.2.
+CMU-MOSEI labels and COVAREP has been announced in CMU-Multimodal SDK V 1.0.2.

 # CMU-Multimodal SDK Version 1.0.2 (mmsdk)